 I’m stunned at the site of everything and I turn to see my dad pull out a bag of Jelly Beans he had brought along.
 With all of the damage and bad

 stuff going on inside of him, I was shocked he wanted to put that into his body.
 He simply told me that they were allowed with the hospital diet he was given.

 First ingredient: Corn Syrup.

-How is Sugar and corn syrup allowed in his daily diet yet he was supposed to watch the amount of water he took in?
+How were sugar and corn syrup allowed in his daily diet yet he was supposed to watch the amount of water he took in?
 The logic baffled me.

 I spent a lot of time looking over the nutritional advice from the hospital.
 Through the documentaries, I felt confident that I now knew what really made sense to eat for someone in his condition, and I guaranteed him that it was not jelly beans.

 1) Protein.
-Well, if he has protein in his urine, why on earth would they recommend him eat protein??
+Well, if he has protein in his urine, why on earth would they recommend he eat protein??
 His body can’t handle it, so why feed that to him?!

 There was no doubt in my mind that he did not need to eat meat, so, we relied on plant-based protein.